5 Questions to Ask Your Agency about Google Ads

 At 9 Clouds, we’ve compiled questions you should ask so you can feel comfortable about your decision to hire (or fire) an agency.
 In this multi-part blog series, we weave through easy and tough questions to ask about each digital marketing service you need.

-We’ve previously covered the three questions to ask your agency about lead tracking.
 In this post, we’ll share a fruitful list of what you should ask about Google Ads.

 The Importance of a Profitable Google Ads Account